ARSHEENA/ARSHEENA.github.io/week1.md

 He gave a brief description about commands in Rhino and showed how to design a mould using Rhino.

-### Day4
 ####Design using Rhinoceros

-Today was completely for Rhinoceros,Luciano taught us before learning individual tools, we will be acquainted with the Rhino interface.He said these following exercises examine the interface elements used in Rhino: the Rhino window, viewports, menus, toolbars, and dialog boxes.
+This session  was completely for Rhinoceros,Luciano taught us before learning individual tools, we will be acquainted with the Rhino interface.He said these following exercises examine the interface elements used in Rhino: the Rhino window, viewports, menus, toolbars, and dialog boxes.
 He gave a lecture about each and every commands we can  use to design and, we got our first assignment using rhinos as well ...

 he shared a list of commands to do this assignment via slack.